-From the previous sections we may derive an estimate of expected error for each of the power consuming transitions (i.e., U0,UU,UD and $1D^6$).
-The baseline power is calculated assuming a U0 transition with zero crosstalk noise power.
-As in [8, 11], we assume a given average activity factor A. A corresponds to the averaged transition probability for the $0 \rightarrow 1$ transition.
-Then, the probabilities of transition pairs are as given in Table 10.
-Note that these probability values are derived assuming spatial and temporal independence.
-Table 10 also also gives the corresponding expected value of SF{power} , assuming a uniform distribution of relative arrival times of the aggressor and the victim.
+Table 11 also gives the corresponding expected value of SF{power} , assuming a uniform distribution of relative arrival times of the aggressor and the victim.
 Note that the entry 1D in the table corresponds to crosstalk glitches, and we also take into account partial glitches when the aggressor arrives before the victim in the UD case (the aggressor must be transitioning down for the victim to draw power).
 The amplitude of the partial glitch is assumed to be proportional to the difference between aggressor and victim arrival times.
-The expected switch factors of 0.25 and 1.75 and partial glitch probability of $A^2/4$ are calculated assuming the clock period is not much larger than the sum of slew times of victim and aggressor.
+The expected switch factors of 0.25 and 1.75 and partial glitch probability of $A^2/4$ are calculated assuming that the clock period is comparable to the sum of slew times of victim and aggressor.
 If the clock period is large, then the corresponding values would be 0.5, 1.5 and $A^2/2$.

 For each of the transitions, error in short-circuit power may also be taken into account.
-An average-case analysis based on Table 10 yields a very small error in power estimation (essentially due to crosstalk noise power).
+An averagecase analysis based on Table 11 yields a very small error in power estimation (essentially due to crosstalk noise power).
 Similarly, a worst-case analysis can be performed.
 The highest power consumption involves all U transitions corresponding to UD transitions, while the lowest power consumption occurs with all transitions being UU.
 Thus, a guardbanding range can be constructed.
 In the following, we try to derive some crude values for power consumption with various levels of accuracy.7